thegetty/bronze-guidelines/content/intro.md

 Some literature points to the use in nineteenth-century Germany of a version of piece-mold casting combined with the lasagna process that omits the wax.[^64]

 The piece-mold process allows for a very even thickness and a good dimensional stability of the resulting cast.
 Shrinkage is very limited (see [II.4§1.1](/vol-2/4/#S1.1)).
-Details can be both molded or modeled/carved.
+Details can be both molded and modeled/carved.
 As with sand casting, the design and production of the complex piece mold required for intricate forms requires great skill.

 {% figuregroup "3", "fig-026" %}